uhop/dcl-site/source/2.x/docs/general/decorator/index.md

 }
 {% endcodeblock %}

 Similarly we can add different formatters, like XML, and so on.
 The important idea here is that we can do it orthogonally in one place.

 ## Decorators in `dcl`

 While `dcl` can work with classic method decorators, decorators for supercalls, or advices do not return a function.
 Instead they return an object with meta-information, which is used later to assemble objects producing required functions and methods.

-All such objects are based on [dcl.Super](/docs/mini_js/super).
+All such objects are based on [dcl.Super](../dcl_js/super).

 Now if you see a code like this:

 {% codeblock dcl decorators lang:js %}
 var A = dcl(B, {
-  m1: dcl.superCall(function(sup){
+  m1: dcl.superCall(function (sup) {
-    return function(...){
+    return function (...) {
       ...
     }
   }),
-  m2: dcl.after(function(...){
+  m2: dcl.after(function (...) {
     ...
   })
 });
 {% endcodeblock %}

-You know that these are not some magic, but simple functions that communicate with `dcl` your directives on how you want to assemble objects.
+You know that these are not some magic, but simple functions that communicate to `dcl` how you want to assemble objects.